ProjectOpenCannibal/sdcard_themes/README.md

 At this time the theme engine only supports one custom theme at a time to be loaded from '/sdcard/cotrecovery/theme/'.

-All themes consists of 21 pngs files and one ini file (png defined as following):
+All themes for the gingerbread based recovery consist of 21 pngs files and one ini file (png defined as following):
 <ul>
 <li>A primary background png to be labeled icon_background.png</li>
 <li>4 secondary background images to be displayed during different processes (these are):</li>